Upper Bounds for Local Learning Coefficients of Three-Layer Neural Networks: Main Theorem

 In this setting, the quantities $L$, $n_s^\ast$, and $K$ in the Main Theorem represent, respectively, the index of the shelf at which we finish collecting items when the budget $\beta$ is ignored, the number of items to be purchased from each shelf when the budget $\beta$ is ignored, and the index of the last shelf from which all items can be purchased when the budget $\beta$ is taken into account.

 Under these definitions, the second term in \eqref{eq_mainthm01} for $2\lambda_P$ represents the \emph{maximum total number of items purchased (allowing fractional quantities) under the constraints of the number of shelves $\gamma$, demand $\alpha$, budget $\beta$, prices $m_s$, and inventories $n_s$}.
 More specifically, the first case of \eqref{eq_mainthm01} corresponds to the situation in which the budget is exhausted while purchasing items on the first shelf.
 The second case corresponds to the situation in which all items up to shelf $K$ are purchased, and then items on shelf $K+1$ are purchased until the budget is exhausted.
-The third case corresponds to the situation in which all desired items can be purchased within the budget.
-Note that the multiplicity $\mathfrak{m}$ equals $2$ only when the budget is exhausted exactly at the moment when all items on shelf $k(=1,\ldots,L)$ have been purchased.\\
+The third case corresponds to the situation in which all desired items can be purchased within the budget. \\

 For two tuples

 let $\lambda^{(1)}$ and $\lambda^{(2)}$ denote the right-hand sides of \eqref{eq_mainthm01} for the respective tuples.
 Then the following relations hold.
 Since each of them can be verified by straightforward calculation, we omit the proofs. \begin{itemize} \item [(1)] If $(r,\alpha,\beta,\gamma,n_s)$ are the same for both tuples and $m_s^{(1)}\leq m_s^{(2)}$ holds for all $s$, then $\lambda^{(1)}\geq\lambda^{(2)}$ holds.
 This indicates that, as the unit prices increase, the number of items that can be purchased decreases accordingly.